devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

       name: devfile-sample
       version: 2.0.0
     ```
-2. Creating a web service template
+2. Creating a web service template:
     1. Template `metadata`
         - Set the template `name` and `version`
         - Set a `description` for the template